omnivector-solutions/license-manager-simulator/README.md

 ```

 ## Usage
-You can add/remove Licenses from the license-server using the online interface at `http://localhost:8000/docs`.
+You can add/remove licenses from the license server API using the online interface at `http://localhost:8000/docs`.
 This helps you to make requests directly with the browser into the API, with examples.

-To be able to generate the output from the server in the same format as the `lmutil`, we have the
-`bin` folder, in there is the `lms-util.py` file.
-To be able to use
-it is necessary to install `jinja2` and `requests`, and it is necessary to keep the `flexlm.out.tmpl`
-in the same folder as the `lms-util.py`.
-Must replace the `lmutil` with `lms-util.py`, keeping the
-`lmutil` name, and put the `flexlm.out.tmpl` in the same folder.

 We also have the `job` folder, there is the `application.sh` it is a simple bash script
 that is intended to run in Slurm as a job that uses the licenses from the API.
 It is just a dummy